 No plants are adapted to the temperatures of boiling water.
 And given that boiling water is inexpensive, quick, and convenient, it’s yet another “budget” way to get rid of weeds.

-With that said, boiling water will require more precautions than other methods on our top.
+With that said, boiling water will require more precautions than other methods on our list.

 First off, you need to protect yourself.
 To do this, you should wear long pants, a long-sleeved shirt, and closed footwear.
 Such attire should protect you from accidental water splashes.